Karlin Lillington: Media appearances and podcasts

 Lillington has also appeared on BBC and RTÉ radio, and on television with RTÉ and TV3.
 In 2009 she produced her own series of podcasts, technoculture, including interviews with Chris Horn of IONA Technologies and leading designer Professor Anthony Dunne of Dunne & Raby, and has participated in other podcasts, such as a memorial for Mary Mulvihill with Róisín Ingle, and two concerning pets.

 Voluntary and public service roles

-Lillington has served as a member of the Leonardo Group, the advisory board of Dublin's Science Gallery, from its foundation year, 2008.
+Lillington served as a member of the Leonardo Group, the advisory board of Dublin's Science Gallery, from its foundation year, 2008.
 She has also served a term as a ministerial appointee on the board of Ireland's national public service broadcaster, Raidió Teilifís Éireann (RTÉ), and on the board of the Dublin International Piano Competition.
 She has also been a judge for the Mary Mulvihill Award.
-She is, as of 2021, a member of the board of the contemporary music festival, New Music Dublin.
+She is, as of 2026, chair of the board of the contemporary music festival, New Music Dublin.
 She has also spoken, with Chris Horn, for the Front Line Defenders human rights charity.